Nuclear regulatory authority

 Radioactive waste and spent fuel management

 The Resolution on the National Programme for the Management of Radioactive Waste and Spent Fuel (for the period 2016-2025) was prepared and adopted by the Parliament in 2016 (link to the English translation).
-The programme is covering all short and long term aspects of radioactive waste and spent fuel management.
+The programme covers all short and long-term aspects of radioactive waste and spent fuel management.

 The low and intermediate level waste from the NPP Krško is stored on the site.
 All the other radioactive waste generated in the country is handed over to the Agency for Radwaste Management and stored in the interim storage close to the capital Ljubljana.

-For spent fuel the storage on-site in the Krsko NPP is envisaged until the end of its operation.
-As one of the Fukushima lessons learned, there are plans to transfer spent fuel into the dry storage by 2020 and the final solution will be sought late.
-As a small country Slovenia is very much interested in regional or global solutions of high level waste disposal.
+The spent fuel dry storage is going to be constructed on-site of the Krško NPP, as one of the post-Fukushima action plan items.
+There are plans to transfer spent fuel into the dry storage by 2021 and the final solution for the spent fuel will be sought later.
+As a small country, Slovenia is very much interested in regional or global solutions of high-level waste disposal.

 A site for the low and intermediate level radioactive waste repository was approved by the government in December 2009.
 The site, named Vrbina, is situated in the municipality of Krško in the vicinity of the Krško NPP.
-The Agency for Radioactive Waste Management filed application for the repository environmental protection consent to the Environmental Agency.
-The construction is expected to start in 2018 and the repository should start trial operation in 2021.
+The Agency for Radioactive Waste Management is the future operator of this repository.
+The public hearing and consultation about environmental impact assessment is planned in 2019.
+The construction is expected to start in 2020 and the repository should start trial operation in 2023.

 Main legal instruments

-The main piece of legislation is the Act on Ionising Radiation Protection and Nuclear Safety (ZVISJV), published on 1 October 2002, as amended, with implementing regulations.
-The new Act and secondary legislation, which would align the legal framework with the Directives on Protection against Ionizing Radiation (BSS) and amended Nuclear Safety Directive, is in its final stage.
-It is expected to be published in January 2018.
-There is also the Access to Public Information Act (ZDIJZ), published on 22 March 2003 as amended.
+The main piece of legislation is the Act on Ionising Radiation Protection and Nuclear Safety (ZVISJV-1), which entered into force in January 2018.
+This Act was completely refurbished to align it with the provisions of the EU Directive on protection against ionizing radiation (2013/59/Euratom).
+The secondary legislation was also part of this exercise and the newly issued documents can be found in the SNSA webpage (link).
 In the area of third party liability Slovenia is a party to the Paris Convention and Brussels Supplementary Convention, thus with the Act on Liability for Nuclear Damage, adopted in 2011 by the Parliament, the legislation was brought fully in line with the provisions of the aforementioned international legal instruments.

-There are also other legal instruments which are available on the SNSA website at: http://www.ursjv.gov.si/en/legislation_and_documents/
+There are also other legal instruments, which are available on the SNSA website at: